Coffee bean: Lipids

 The lipids found in green coffee include: linoleic acid, palmitic acid, oleic acid, stearic acid, arachidic acid, diterpenes, triglycerides, unsaturated long-chain fatty acids, esters, and amides.
 The total content of lipids in dried green coffee is 11.7–14 g/100 g.
 Lipids are present on the surface and in the interior matrix of green coffee beans.
 On the surface, they include derivatives of carboxylic acid-5-hydroxytryptamides with an amide bond to fatty acids (unsaturated C6 to C24) making up to 3% of total lipid content or 1200 to 1400 microgram/g dried green coffee bean.
 Such compounds form a wax-like cover on the surface of the coffee bean (200–300 mg lipids/100 g dried green coffee bean) protecting the interior matrix against oxidation and insects.
 Further, such molecules have antioxidative activity due to their chemical structure.

 Lipids of the interior tissue are triglycerides, linoleic acid (46% of total free lipids), palmitic acid (30% to 35% of total free lipids), and esters.
 Arabica beans have a higher content of lipids (13.5–17.4 g lipids/100 g dried green coffee beans) than robustas (9.8–10.7 g lipids/100 g dried green coffee beans).
 The content of diterpenes is about 20% of the lipid fraction.
 The diterpenes found in green coffee include cafestol, kahweol and 16-O-methylcafestol.
 Some of these diterpenes have been shown in in vitro experiments to protect liver tissue against chemical oxidation.
 In coffee oil from green coffee beans the diterpenes are esterified with saturated long chain fatty acids.

-Nonvolatile chlorogenic acids
+Non-volatile chlorogenic acids

-Chlorogenic acids belong to a group of compounds known as phenolic acids, which are antioxidants.
-The content of chlorogenic acids in dried green coffee beans of arabica is 65 mg/g and of robusta 140 mg/g, depending on the timing of harvesting.
-At roasting temperature, more than 70% of chlorogenic acids are destroyed, leaving a residue less than 30 mg/g in the roasted coffee bean.
-In contrast to green coffee, green tea contains an average of 85 mg/g polyphenols.
-These chlorogenic acids could be a valuable, inexpensive source of antioxidants.
+Chlorogenic acids belong to a group of compounds known as phenolic acids.
+The content of chlorogenic acids in dried arabica green coffee beans is 65 mg/g, and in robusta 140 mg/g, depending on the time of harvest.
+At roasting temperature, more than 70% of chlorogenic acids are destroyed.

 Chlorogenic acids are homologous compounds comprising caffeic acid, ferulic acid and 3,4-dimethoxycinnamic acid, which are connected by an ester bond to the hydroxyl groups of quinic acid.
-The antioxidant capacity of chlorogenic acid is more potent than of ascorbic acid (vitamin C) or mannitol, which is a selective hydroxy-radical scavenger.
 Chlorogenic acids have a bitter taste in low concentrations such as 50 mg/L water.
 At higher concentrations of 1 g/L water, they have a sour taste.
-Chlorogenic acids increase the solubility of caffeine and are important modulators of taste.
+Chlorogenic acids increase the solubility of caffeine, and are important modulators of taste.